The Pomodoro Technique

 Dylan | Apr 11, 2019

 Do you ever struggle to get started on a task?
-You understand exactly what you have to do but can’t force yourself to just sit down and do it?
+Sometimes even when it's clear exactly what you have to do, it can still be challenging to just sit down and just start working.

 Too often the final motivator in getting started is the stress of a rapidly approaching deadline that, if missed, would have negative consequences.
 So we procrastinate, despite the negative effects on the quality of our work and our health.

-What if there was a technique that could “trick” you into getting started?
-Imagine the value of being able to forget about the overwhelming stress or boredom of completing a difficult task.
-It would certainly ease the pain of getting started.
-Fortunately, the Pomodoro Technique is capable of exactly that!
+What if there were a technique that could “trick” you into getting started?
+Imagine the value of being able to forget about the mental stress or boredom of wrestling with a difficult task.
+Wouldn't it be easier to just sit down and do what you know you need to accomplish?
+Fortunately, the Pomodoro Technique is a wonderful tool capable of exactly this!

 Traditionally, the technique consists of 25 minutes of concentrated work on a defined task followed by a 5-minute break.
 One complete 30-minute cycle is known as a Pomodoro.